 Why See Elf?

-This Broadway favorite will once again be crossing the nation, with two different casts touring simultaneously.
 Based on the beloved movie starring Will Ferrell and Zoey Deschanel, this show first premiered on Broadway in 2010, and has since been inducted into the canon of classic Christmas shows.
 Matthew Sklar and Chad Beguelin provided the bouncy score, while the book came courtesy of Broadway vet Thomas Meehan (Annie) and comedian Bob Martin.

 WHAT IS ELF ABOUT?